UCL-ARC/fortran-unit-testing-lesson/episodes/5-integrating-with-build-systems.md

 ## Integrating pFUnit with Make

-Let's break down the steps required to add pFUnit tests to a project built using Make.
+Let's look at the steps required to add pFUnit tests to a project built using Make.
 Firstly, assume we have the following file structure.

 ```